carmine560/trading-assistant/README.md

         ('press_hotkeys', 'ctrl, n')]),
     # Start a new recording if one is not already in progress at
     # 08:50:00-${HYPERSBI2:end_time}.
 This is a fallback if the
-    # 'start_new_manual_recording' schedule in the 'Start and Stop Manual
+    # 'start_trading_recording' schedule in the 'Start and Stop Manual
     # Recording' section does not start recording.
     ('is_now_after', '08:50:00', [
         ('is_now_before', '${HYPERSBI2:end_time}', 'start_manual_recording')])]